An otherwise successful weight loss journey can sometimes come to a grinding halt when pesky belly fat refuses to GTFO.

 14. Don’t forget about weightlifting

 Don’t forget to add weights into the mix.
 Research has shown that strength training is an effective way to reduce visceral fat, especially when mixed with cardio.
-In fact, combining the two for a HIIT workout isn’t a bad idea at all.
+In fact, combining the two for a fun, efficient workout isn’t a bad idea at all.

 15. Meditate more often